- 1 Summary

 Studies also indicate that it may promote wakeful alertness by enhancing blood flow to and within the brain, improving energy metabolism.

-While its exact mechanisms of action are not completely understood, oxiracetam’s actions are similar to those of other racetam-class supplements, which enhance cognitive function by stimulating specific neurotransmitter receptor sites and directly modulating the production and release of certain brain chemicals.
+While its exact mechanisms of action are not completely understood, oxiracetam’s actions are similar to those of other racetam-class drugs, which enhance cognitive function by stimulating specific neurotransmitter receptor sites and directly modulating the production and release of certain neurotransmitters.

-Dosage recommendations for oxiracetam, based on human studies, range from 1200 to 2400 mg per day, split in two or three doses.
+Dosage recommendations for oxiracetam, based on human studies, range from 1200–2400 mg per day, split into two or three doses.

-Though studies using higher cumulative daily doses have shown no adverse effects, it is always wise to begin with the lowest possible effective dosage and gradually increase as needed.
+Though studies using higher cumulative daily doses have shown no adverse effects, it is recommended to begin with the lowest effective dosage and gradually increase as needed.

-For maximum nootropic effects, oxiracetam should be taken one hour before a learning activity, and research suggests that it may be beneficial to take oxiracetam regularly for at least five days before peak performance is established.
+For maximum cognitive enhancing effects, oxiracetam should be taken one hour before a learning activity.
+Research suggests that it may also be beneficial to take oxiracetam regularly for at least five days before peak performance is established.

 Attempting to bypass the benefits of regular usage by taking an initial high dose of oxiracetam is an approach that should be considered with caution.
 While the concept behind high initial doses is to deliver maximum effects in minimum time, there is no documented evidence that a single high dose will provide maximum benefits.
 High doses also significantly increase the possibility of unwanted side effects such as headaches.

-Oxiracetam is water soluble and mixes readily, so it can be taken in either capsule or powder form, with or without food.
+Oxiracetam is water soluble and mixes readily, therefore it can be taken in either capsule or powder form, with or without food.